macwilly/Master_Laravel_10/l10-task-list/README.md

 Laravel has a built in pagination feature.
 `paginate()` built in Model method.
 Will call `get()` and make sure that the results are spilt correctly.
 It will also provide links to other pages for the blades.
+It also reads any query parameters what were sent to the route.